jorisvandenbossche/SWSC2016-pandas-dask/README.md

 ## Setting-up

 - Connect with the HPC (`ssh vsc40xxx@login.hpc.ugent.be`)
-- Start a job for this workshop (`qsub /apps/gent/tutorials/pandas_dask/job.sh -W x=FLAGS:ADVRES:pandastest.201`).
+- Start a job for this workshop (`qsub /apps/gent/tutorials/pandas_dask/job.sh`).
 This will load the needed modules and start a jupyter notebook at port 8888
 - Connect to the jupyter notebook (http://hod.readthedocs.io/en/latest/Connecting_to_web_UIs.html)